Youth (2015 film)

 Youth is a 2015 comedy-drama film written and directed by Paolo Sorrentino.
-It is the director's second English-language film, and stars Michael Caine and Harvey Keitel as best friends who reflect on their lives while holidaying in the Swiss Alps.
-It is a story of the eternal struggle between age and youth, the past and the future, life and death, commitment and betrayal.
+It stars Michael Caine and Harvey Keitel as best friends who reflect on their lives while holidaying in the Swiss Alps.
+The story depicts the struggle between age and youth, the past and the future, life and death, and commitment and betrayal.
 The cast also includes Rachel Weisz, Paul Dano, and Jane Fonda.

 The film premiered at the 2015 Cannes Film Festival, where it competed for the Palme d'Or and had a positive critical response.
 At the 28th European Film Awards, Youth won Best Film, Best Director for Sorrentino, and Best Actor for Caine.
-It received one Academy Award nomination: Best Original Song, for David Lang's composition of "Simple Song #3".
+It received an Academy Award nomination for Best Original Song, for David Lang's composition of "Simple Song #3".
 At the Golden Globe Awards, Lang was also nominated along with Jane Fonda for Best Supporting Actress.